bluescarni/mppp/doc/real.rst

    will return ``true``, otherwise the function will return ``false``.
 If the conversion fails, *rop* will not be altered.

-   :param rop :the variable which will store the result of the conversion.
+   :param rop:the variable which will store the result of the conversion.
    :param x: the input argument.

    :return: ``true`` if the conversion succeeded, ``false`` otherwise.
 The conversion can fail in the ways